dodaucy/auWin/README.md

 In this mode, all windows from a specific process will be selected.
 You can get the PID with the [List selected windows](#list-selected-windows "List selected windows") action (the PID is in the brackets) or with the task manager.
 An example of an PID is `980`.

+#### Any part of the text

+In this mode, all windows containing the text will be selected.
+You can get the text with the [Display text](#display-text "Display text") action.

 #### All windows

 In this mode, all windows will be selectet.
 You can't enter anything in the *search input*.